Miltonly/Streets/Lloyd Landing

 Is Lloyd Landing close to the 401 or 407?

-The 401 at Regional Road 25 is a nine-minute drive from Lloyd Landing.
-The 407 is accessible via Highway 25, about fifteen minutes away.
-Both highways provide good connectivity to Mississauga, Toronto, and Pearson.
+The 401 on-ramp at Regional Road 25 is a nine-minute drive.
+The 407 is accessible via Highway 401 or Derry Road, adding about 15 minutes.

 Who is Lloyd Landing a good fit for?